PauleNajus/mcads/README.md

 CMD ["python", "manage.py", "runserver", "0.0.0.0:8000"]
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - [TorchXRayVision](https://github.com/mlmed/torchxrayvision) for the pre-trained models
 - Django and PyTorch communities for excellent documentation
 - Healthcare professionals for domain expertise

-## Support

-For issues and questions:

-- Create an issue in the repository
-- Check the documentation in the `docs/` directory
-- Review the test cases for usage examples

 ## Disclaimer